About the ETS® Personal Potential Index

 The ETS PPI Web-based Evaluation System

-The ETS PPI web-based evaluation system offers a simple and convenient way for you to evaluate applicants' attributes that are critical to success in graduate and professional school, and that may not be reflected in the students' application materials.
-By evaluating applicants who have requested an ETS PPI evaluation from you, you can help them demonstrate their potential for graduate school success by providing evidence of a broad range of their capabilities beyond test scores and undergraduate grades.
+The ETS PPI web-based evaluation system offers a simple and convenient way for you to evaluate applicants' attributes that are critical to success in graduate, business and professional school, and that may not be reflected in the students' application materials.
+By evaluating applicants who have requested an ETS PPI evaluation from you, you can help them demonstrate their potential for graduate, business or professional school success by providing evidence of a broad range of their capabilities beyond test scores and undergraduate grades.